 void textbackground(<color>);

-This function is used to modify the colour of the text's background.
+This function is employed to adjust the color of the background of the text.

 Code: